Peace and security worldwide

 Further studies

-Your contact
+Your contact person

 Fabiana Kuriki

-Responsible for the topic of the culture of peace
+Responsibility for the culture of peace

-+41 (0)61 338 91 39 fabiana.kuriki@terredeshommes.ch
+061 338 91 39 fabiana.kuriki@terredeshommes.ch

-Together for peace – become part of the change!
+Together for peace – Become part of the change!

 Promoting peace and security requires a strong commitment at all levels – local, regional and global.
 It is crucial that we strengthen the voices of young people and involve them in building a safe, just and peaceful world.